emaicus/Rangers-and-Ruffians/site/pages/GENERATED/Compendium_of_Character_Creation.md

 ##### Invisible Servant
 __Cost:__ 1 Action Point __Duration:__ 1 Hour  __Range:__ 30 Feet
 __Components:__ _m, v, A scrap of noble clothing_
 With a snap of your fingers, you summon an invisible servant to aid you.
 The servant has no mind of its own, but is instead a manifestation of you will, and will follow your orders to the letter.
-__Summon:__ Invisible Servant
+Invisible servants are of little use in combat.
+As an action, you may have your invisible servant attempt to grapple someone.